Getting Paid: An Overview of the Best Payment Methods for Stylists

 Checks have quickly fallen out of favor as a preferred payment method.
 Between 2000 and 2012, the amount of check transactions dropped 50 percent according to NPR.
 But checks can still be useful.
 Checks are still used for larger sums of money and account for 22.9 million transactions annually, NPR notes.
 For stylists, checks can still be a good way to be paid for more time-consuming and expensive styles like braids or longer weaves.
 Firstly, checks can be deposited remotely from the mobile apps of most banks and also provide a hard copy record of payments.
 However, since most checks contain the personal information of the person paying, there could be a security risk if they are not stored and properly accounted for.
 Stylists and/or cashiers should also be sure to be as prompt as possible when depositing checks to ensure that the money is in the client’s account and avoid bounced checks.

 The methods of getting paid change and multiply with each passing day.
-Working as a hairstylist, while fun and creative requires a lot physically and mentally.
-Choosing the best payment method for your work style can allow making a living doing what you love less stressful for you and your soon-to-be happy customers.
+Working as a hairstylist, while fun and creative, requires a lot physically and mentally.
+Choosing the best payment method for your work style can allow making a living doing what you love to be less stressful for you and your soon-to-be happy customers.
 Think of it this way, the less time you spend bookkeeping, the more time you can spend making sure each and every one of your clients is slayed to the gods!